-In the Static Desensitization Result section, you can view the numbers of desensitized tables and fields in MaxCompute projects and RDS databases respectively.
-You can also view the proportion of fields for which static desensitization is configured in all sensitive fields.
+In the Static Desensitization Result section, you can view the numbers of sensitive tables, de-identified tables, and de-identified fields in your data assets.
+You can also view the proportion of tables for which static de-identification is configured in all sensitive tables.

-SDDP allows you to create static desensitization tasks to desensitize and protect the sensitive data in your data assets.
-For more information, see Manage desensitization tasks.
+SDDP allows you to create static de-identification tasks to de-identify and protect sensitive data in your data assets.
+For more information, see Perform static de-identification.

 - Unprocessed Anomalous Events: the number of anomalous events that have not been processed.

-SDDP can detect anomalous events that occurred in reading and using sensitive data, including anomalous permission usage, anomalous data flows, anomalous data operations.
+SDDP can detect anomalous events that occurred in reading and using sensitive data, including anomalous permission access, anomalous data flows, and anomalous data operations.
 SDDP detects anomalous events and generates anomaly alerts based on the anomaly alert configuration.